bravetechnologycoop/BraveButtons/README.md

 In all of the following tutorials, please reset the 1password entries where they exist.

+Make sure to turn off either the development or production environment as you are doing the password migrations, messaging clients before and after the downtime using PA.

 ## Twilio Token

 The same Twilio token is used between the development and production buttons servers, so replace the environment variable in both servers.